 - Financial support – The primary expense for Centershot is the equipment.
 Depending on your situation, raising funds to purchase equipment can range from a fairly simple matter to a much more difficult one.
 No matter what your situation is, be encouraged with this; if God is in it, He will meet your need.
 Be creative!
 Look for people or businesses you can partner with.

-If you need help in this area, feel free to contact Aaron Scheer for assistance.
+If you need help in this area, feel free to contact Mark Beasley for assistance.